uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 // Enumerate the concrete goals that are in scope for the project.
 -->

+* The high level representation of SQL queries must:
+    * represent the query at a conceptual level, free of syntactic concepts,
+    * be a self-contained data structure,
+    * be easy to use,
+    * be normalization-friendly.
+* Proper support of `LATERAL` joins (#6875)
+* Support for functional dependency analysis during name resolution.

 ## Non-Goals

+* List all the transformations that will be moved from `Mir` to `Hir`.

 <!--
 // Enumerate potential goals that are explicitly out of scope for the project